 Winter can be a beautiful and heartwarming season, but it can also be long.
 Very, very long.
 That's why winter crockpot soups are so appealing.
 They tap into the snuggle-ready feeling in the air, help warm you up on all the cold and dreary nights, and best of all, they require very little effort to make.

 We found 15 crockpot winter soups to try from now until spring so that your early sunsets can be met with delicious meals.
 From a Tuscan white bean and sausage soup with a parmesan topping to a classic chicken soup with an unexpected addition of farro—and other options that put a twist on classic dishes—these 15 recipes are sure to bring some added excitement to your winter nights.

 Vegetarian Crockpot Lasagna Soup

 The Hero Ingredient: The veggies.
 As versatile and delicious as a classic casserole dish of lasagna is, its predictability can be boring.
 Enter this inventive twist from Foodie Crush, which takes all of the flavors and comforts of lasagna and transforms them into a soup.
-"Most of the lasagna soup recipes I've seen are made with sausage or ground beef to replicate the classic Italian recipe," Heidi Larsen says.
+"Most of the lasagna soup recipes I've seen are made with sausage or ground beef to replicate the classic Italian recipe," recipe creator Heidi Larsen says.
 "But because I'm trying to add more meatless meals to our dinner table, I took this slow cooker soup down the vegetable-only path."
 Larsen uses diced yellow onions, crushed tomatoes, sliced mushrooms, and herbs to flavor her dish, and finishes it with a ricotta cheese topping.

 Pro Tip: "Once the cooking time is done, cook the lasagna noodles according to the package directions, drain, and add to the soup," Larsen says.

 Slow Cooker Tuscan White Bean and Sausage Soup